amitsaha/echorand.me/content/posts/kubernetes-notes.md

 ## Rolling the policy changes out

-Once we have written our policies and applied them to the cluster, they will not affect any of the currently running workloads.
+Once we have written our policies and applied them to the cluster, they will not affect any of the currently running workloads unless any of the pods has been killed and hence restarted, etc.

 Hence, to "switch over" the current workloads to use the policies we created, we will need to do the following:

 - Remove the existing default `ClusterRoleBinding`
 - Restart the existing workloads - `kubectl rollout restart` really helps here

+This step is prone to cause interruptions if the policy has not been set correctly.
+Hence, exercise caution.
+In my experience `kube-psp-advisor` really helped here.
+One thing that is worth keeping in mind here is what happens when there are multiple matching policies for a pod.
+The kubernetes [documentation](https://v1-14.docs.kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-order) on this topic has changed between releases, but illustrates a few more aspects of pod security policies.